Can You Cancel a Listing Agreement in Texas?

 - Timeframes to consider

-- Timeframe for Termination: Ensure actions fit the contract’s timeline to avoid legal trouble.
+- Timeframe for Termination: Make sure the actions comply with the contract’s timing to contract to avoid contract termination issues.

 Conclusion